The Postcolonial Museum: the Pressures of Memory and the Bodies of History.

 Françoise Vergès, Reader at the Centre for Cultural Studies, Goldsmith College, London, and President of the Comité pour la Mémoire de l’Esclavage, France

-A selection of the conference proceedings, presented in person at the The Postcolonial Museum: the Pressures of Memory and the Bodies of History International Conference, in a volume to be published by Ashgate.
-The material is expected to be original and to have not been already published elsewhere.
-Young scholars are warmly invited to participate.
+A selection of the conference proceedings, presented in person at the The Postcolonial Museum: the Pressures of Memory and the Bodies of History International Conference, were collected in a volume published by Ashgate.

 MeLA RF2 Conference organising committee,